leanprover/lean4/src/lake/README.md

 ## Getting Lake

 Lake is part of the [lean4](https://github.com/leanprover/lean4) repository and is distributed along with its official releases (e.g., as part of the [elan](https://github.com/leanprover/elan) toolchain).
 So if you have installed a semi-recent Lean 4 nightly, you should already have it!

-Note that the Lake included with Lean is not updated as frequently as this repository, so some bleeding edge features may be missing.
 If you want to build the latest version from the source yourself, check out the [build instructions](#building-and-running-lake-from-the-source) at the bottom of this README.

 ## Creating and Building a Package